rossta/rossta.github.com/source/blog/2016-02-22-what-i-learned-about-hanami.md

 One gotcha is that Hanami [does not itself provide any mechanism for code reloading](https://github.com/hanami/hanami/issues/249) (at the moment).
 This was not obvious to me starting off since the development server does "appear" to reload code.
 It turns out that the dev server launches with [Shotgun](https://github.com/rtomayko/shotgun) (commonly used in Sinatra projects), to serve each development request in a new process with `fork(2)`.
 I didn't pick up on this until several iterations in when I added the [SuckerPunch gem](https://github.com/brandonhilkert/sucker_punch) and couldn't figure out why my background jobs wouldn't run in development.
+I added a [sync action](https://github.com/rossta/github_groove/blob/4cb64e1a92013cf6eb56a3abd6678020640eaf5c/apps/web/controllers/tickets/sync.rb#L11) that allows users to trigger a [background job to import ticket data](https://github.com/rossta/github_groove/blob/4cb64e1a92013cf6eb56a3abd6678020640eaf5c/lib/github_groove/jobs/sync_tickets_job.rb) from Groove into the application.
 Long story short, kicking off background jobs in threads in the request process, as is possible with SuckerPunch, won't work without disabling Shotgun.

 ### Hanami MVC is not Rails MVC